Speaker

 Description

-The Electron-Ion Collider (EIC) being implemented at Brookhaven National Laboratory (BNL) in partnership with Thomas Jefferson National Accelerator Facility (JLab) is designed to collide electrons and protons/Heavy Ions with energies of 5-18 GeV, 2.5 A in the Electron Storage Ring (ESR) and the 41 to 275 GeV/u, 1 A in the Hadron Storage Ring (HSR).
-The interaction region with a crossing angle of 25 mrad relies on several Crabbing Cavity RF Systems operating at 197 MHz and 394 MHz.
-All the crabbing systems are designed with superconducting rf-dipole type cavities where the HSR will include both 197 MHz and 394 MHz crabbing cavities, whereas ESR will include only 394 MHz crabbing cavities.
-In this presentation, we will review the complexities and challenges of the EIC crabbing systems.
+The Electron-Ion Collider (EIC) is being implemented at Brookhaven National Laboratory (BNL) in a special partnership with Thomas Jefferson National Accelerator Facility.
+EIC is designed to collide electrons and protons/Heavy Ions with energies of 5-18 GeV, 2.5 A in the Electron Storage Ring (ESR) and 41-275 GeV/u, 1 A in the Hadron Storage Ring (HSR).
+The interaction region with a crossing angle of 25 mrad requires several Crabbing Cavity RF Systems operating at 197 MHz and 394 MHz.
+All the crabbing systems are designed with superconducting RF-dipole type cavities, where the HSR will include both 197 MHz and 394 MHz crabbing cavities, while ESR will include only 394 MHz crabbing cavities.
+In this paper, we will review the EIC crabbing system design, its complexities, and the challenges it presents.

 I have read and accept the Privacy Policy Statement | Yes |